FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ## UX

+#### Strategy & Scope planes
 The website is targeted at new users, and initially splits them into two categories for easy, example representation.
 * Over Forty
 * Under Forty

 We then offer simple examples of available options to both categories, with a push toward the greater rewards that accompany membership.

 New investors come with a myriad of varying questions, so we aim to keep the initial experience concise while also demonstrating our knowledge and how we can help.

+While most sites operate a costly commission based fee, Help to Grow offers a minimum fee subscription offer with easy entry and penalty-free exit.

+In terms of scope the current site was kept conscise so as not to overwhelm beginner investors.

 ### Initial visit : User Story 1
 * Upon my initial visit: